-= 1 otherwise (5.1)
+= 1 otherwise.
+(5.1)

 Where ε is a small positive constant.
-This allows detection of any motion relative to the background (provided images are registered correctly) but cannot distinguish provide measurements of motion direction.
-Cumulative difference images (essentially moving averages) can be used to get more information, but require a stationary 'background' to allow for its proper removal.
+This allows detection of any motion relative to the background (provided images are registered correctly) but cannot distinguish between different motion directions.
+Cumulative difference images (essentially moving averages) can be used to acquire more information, but require a stationary 'background' to allow for its proper removal.